Toplou Monastery: Evidence of the early monastery

 The monastery is dedicated to Panagia (Virgin Mary) and St. John the Theologian.
 The monastery, especially the main building, is a composite of structures resulting from its frequent destruction and consequent rebuilding.
 Different parts of it have different dates of origin.
 These appear in the literature as different "foundation dates."
 More accurately the original foundation date remains unknown, while the others are only rebuilding dates.

 The oldest identifiable structure is the northern nave of the church in the inner courtyard, which has two.
 The northern once stood alone before any fortifications had been built.
 It is and perhaps originally was dedicated to the Virgin Mary, Our Lady of the Cape.
 The frescoes on its walls are as early as the 14th century.
 This is the only solid evidence of its earliest known date.
 The evidence dates to a century well within the period of Venetian sovereignty over Crete.
 The Venetians, however, were of the Roman brand of Christianity, whereas the monks were Greek Orthodox.
-Not enough is known to be able to extend the date back into times when the Orthodox were ascendant.
+Not enough is known to extend the date into times when the Orthodox were ascendant.